Panasonic G9 versus Panasonic GH5

 |Panasonic G9 (⇒ rgt)||3680||YES||3.0||1040||swivel||YES||8000||20.0||no||YES|

 Both the G9 and the GH5 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The GH5 replaced the earlier Panasonic GH4, while the G9 followed on from the Panasonic G85.

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Panasonic G9 better than the Panasonic GH5 or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.